NZ tourism braces for coronavirus hit, 9000 cancellations already

 • Coronavirus: Everything you need to know

-While sharp was ''not devastating'' as this country had 420,000 overseas visitors in February last year. "
+While sharp, it was ''not devastating'' as this country had 420,000 overseas visitors in February last year.

-Westpac was assuming all travel through the Chinese Tourism Bureau will be halted for two months, and about a quarter of independent travelers from China will cancel, and that there would be some cancellations from other countries.
+Westpac was assuming all travel through the Chinese Tourism Bureau will be halted for two months, and about a quarter of independent travellers from China will cancel, and that there would be some cancellations from other countries.

 "Based on those assumptions, over the next three months Chinese visitor arrivals would be down 40 per cent.
-That would amount to a five per cent reduction in total arrivals for the quarter," said Stephens.
+That would amount to a 5 per cent reduction in total arrivals for the quarter," said Stephens.

 These forecasts were based on what has already happened and what is already unavoidable.
-Tourism Minister Kelvin Davis said it was hard to tell what the overall impact of coronavirus.
+Tourism Minister Kelvin Davis said it was hard to tell what the overall impact of coronavirus was.
 Government officials and industry groups were gathering information now.

 ''The last thing the tourism sector needs is poorly informed decision making and bad advice.''